Could your period pain be endometriosis?

 Laura, 36, from Birmingham first started developing symptoms of endometriosis when she was 27.
 Over time, her periods got heavier and more painful.
-It took over four years of doctor's appointments to receive a diagnosis.
+It took over four years of doctor's appointments to receive an endometriosis diagnosis.

-Initially, her symptoms were thought to be due to irritable bowel syndrome, but as things got worse, Laura knew there must be another reason.
+Initially, Laura's endometriosis symptoms were thought to be due to irritable bowel syndrome, but as things got worse, Laura knew there must be another reason.

 "To start with, my periods just seemed a bit more painful than normal; then the pain started to take longer and longer to go away.
 I had to take time off work with my periods, and it seemed to worsen from there."